The 20 Best Cerebellar Hypoplasia Doctors Near Me in Grand Rapids, MI

 English

-Bradford Betz is a Radiologist in Grand Rapids, Michigan.
+Bradford Betz is a Pediatric Radiologist practicing medicine in Grand Rapids, Michigan.
 Dr. Betz is rated as an Experienced provider by MediFind in the treatment of Cerebellar Hypoplasia.
-His top areas of expertise are Aortopulmonary Window, Aorta-Pulmonary Artery Fistula, Legius Syndrome, and Accessory Deep Peroneal Nerve.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Aortopulmonary Window, Aorta-Pulmonary Artery Fistula, Legius Syndrome, and Accessory Deep Peroneal Nerve.

 Experienced in Cerebellar Hypoplasia